 On the economic side, industry studies indicate financial impacts to a dairy can range from $130 to over $450 per case depending on the particular foot condition.

 FH Breeding Value

 FH has a base of 100.
 Sires with higher values should have daughters with fewer foot health issues.
 For example, sire A has a value of 105 and sire B has a value of 95 then daughters of Bull A will average 13.5% better for foot health.
 FH heritability is 16.5%.

 Selection for improved health is most advantageous when FH is used in conjunction with sire selection criteria like the Ideal Commercial Cow (ICC$) index.
 The FH breeding value is included in the December 2016 update to the ICC$ index formula

-FH is calculated by CRI International Center for Biotechnology (ICB) staff using the cooperative's dairy research database.
+FH is calculated by CRI International Center for Biotechnology (ICB) research scientists using the cooperative's dairy research database.
 The database contains more than 26 million health events from nearly 4 million cows.

-When choosing sires following the December sire summary, remember that FH is …
+When choosing sires, remember that FH is …

 - A valuable sire selection tool to improve foot health when used in combination with the ICC$ index.